owid/sdg-tracker.org/posts/2014-05-02-the-mysterious-nature-of-bots.md

 ---
+slug: the-mysterious-nature-of-bots
 title: The mysterious nature of bots
-slug: the-mysterious-nature-of-bots
 date: 2014-05-02
-layout: Article
 ---

 <style>